Internationalism at Meadowridge

 We define internationalism within our Canadian context as a celebrated blend of multiple identities within a single chosen linguistic medium and which constantly seeks transcultural understandings and values.

 “Internationalism is not an endpoint, but rather a journey; a constant process of defining, acting, learning, reflecting and redefining.
 It is relational in that it is about ‘reaching out’ in how we interact with others and ‘reaching in’ to understand ourselves in relation to others.”
 The International Mindedness Journey: School Practices for Developing and Assessing International Mindedness Across the IB Continuum

 We view nationality as an institutional capturing of one form of identity, and within Canada that nationality is intentionally intercultural.
 Our school accepts as true that people of all nations have more in common than they do differences.
-Framed within the context of the International Baccalaureate and accredited by the Council of International Schools, Meadowridge appreciates the diverse cultures of the world and believes that education is a vehicle for creating a better, more peaceful world.
+Framed within the context of the International Baccalaureate, Meadowridge appreciates the diverse cultures of the world and believes that education is a vehicle for creating a better, more peaceful world.

 Our school is an ongoing inquiry into the lived experience of interculturalism, and we view ourselves as constantly creating forms of new interculturalism as we develop.
 Currently we are intrigued by the concept of transculturalism - those values that transcend national identities, religious or cultural divides.
 While accepting, embracing and celebrating difference, our school seeks to identify the commonalities shared by all cultures.